awslabs/aws-fpga-app-notes/reInvent18_Developer_Workshop/HOSTCODE_OPT.md

 The key elements in this figure are the red box named clFinish and the larger gap between the kernel enqueues every three invocations of the accelerator.

 The call to clFinish creates synchronization point on the complete OpenCL command queue.
 This implies that all commands enqueued onto the given queue will have to be completed before clFinish returns control to the host program.
 As a result, all activities including the buffer communication will have to be completed before the next set of 3 accelerator invocations can resume.
-This is effectively a barrier synchonization.
+This is effectively a barrier synchronization.

 While this enables a synchronization point, where buffers can be released and all processes are guaranteed to have completed, it prevents overlap at the synchronization point.

-Now look at an alternative synchonization scheme, where the synchonization is performed based on the completion of a previous excecution of a call to the accelerator.
+Now look at an alternative synchronization scheme, where the synchronization is performed based on the completion of a previous excecution of a call to the accelerator.
 Edit the host.cpp file to change the execution loop as follows:

 ``` bash
   // -- Execution -----------------------------------------------------------